-Marissa A. Barrera, MS, MPhil, MSCS, CCC-SLP, PHD
+Marissa A. Barrera, MS, MPhil, MSCS, CCC-SLP, PhD

 She has extensive specialized training in the evaluation and treatment of individuals with neurological conditions and is a leading expert on the use of modalities for speech and swallowing rehabilitation, including Neuromuscular Electrical Stimulation (NMES), Surface Electromyography (sEMG) and Neuromuscular Taping.
-She is the co-creator and instructor of the educational seminar, “The Role of NMES and sEMG in Dysphagia Management: The Guardian Way®”.
+She is the co-creator of the well-known educational seminar, “The Role of NMES and sEMG in Dysphagia Management: The Guardian Way®”.

 Diane Brown, MA, CCC-SLP

 Ms. Brown has extensive experience working with adult clients who have suffered strokes, traumatic brain injuries (TBI), and speech deficits related to Parkinson's Disease and Multiple Sclerosis.
 She enjoys all aspects of clinical work, and has a special interest in pediatric and adult stuttering and voice disorders.
 She is an LSVT LOUD® and Guardian NMES® certified therapist.
 Her innovative techniques allow her to effectively work with patients both on-site and remotely, via Zoom, Skype, WebEx and/or Face Time.

-Michaela Medved, MA, TSSLD, CCC-SLP, ClinScD, Director of Patient Care
+Michaela A. Medved, MA, TSSLD, CCC-SLP, ClinScD, Director of Patient Care

 As the Director of Patient Care she has extensive experience working with both the adult and pediatric populations.
-As a LSVT LOUD® certified therapist, Ms. Medved has provided individualized voice treatment sessions as well as a variety of group therapy programs.
+As a LSVT LOUD® certified therapist, she has provided individualized voice treatment sessions as well as a variety of group therapy programs.
 She has additional experience providing elective accent reduction therapy and participated in an intensive program focused on providing treatment to individuals who stutter.
-Ms. Medved’s pediatric experiences include administering treatment to children with expressive/receptive language disorders, pragmatic deficits, articulation and phonology disorders, and voice disorders.
+Her pediatric experiences include administering treatment to children with expressive/receptive language disorders, pragmatic deficits, articulation and phonology disorders, and voice disorders.
 Her clinical experience with adults includes working with individuals with aphasia, Parkinson’s disease, Traumatic Brain Injury (TBI), Multiple Sclerosis (MS), Amyotrophic Lateral Sclerosis (ALS), voice disorders, head and neck cancer, fluency disorders and dementia.
 In short, Dr. Medved’s services always focus on improving the health and quality of life of her patients!